 How They’re Doing

 The puma is protected over much of its range and is listed as Special Concern in Minnesota.
 There are sometimes puma sightings in Minnesota, but there is no evidence of a breeding population in the wild.
 In California and Florida, many animals are killed by vehicles when they try to cross heavily traveled roads.

 - Probably due to their wide range across North and South America, pumas are known by several common names.

 - Linked to speed, strength, and cunning, the names “puma” and “cougar” are popular names for sports teams, athletic shoes, and cars.

 - Pumas can run up to 43 mph, jump more than 20 feet from standing, and leap up to 16 feet straight up.
 One was even seen jumping 12 feet into a tree with a deer in its jaws.

 - Although pumas can make a wide range of cat noises (hisses, growls, purrs), they cannot roar.
-Instead, they are well known for their distinctive “scream-like” calls made during the mating season.
+Instead, they are known for their distinctive “scream-like” calls made during the mating season.

 - Pumas are excellent swimmers, but like most cats, prefer not to get wet.